iholloma/crdh/_essays/v01-03-sites-of-sovereignty.md

   affiliation: "College of University Libraries & Learning Sciences, University of New Mexico"
   orcid: 0000-0003-1551-1033
   url: "https://ulls.unm.edu/people/directory/w/wise-mary.php"
+abstract: |
+  This article examines earthwork activism in the Midwest at the turn of the twentieth century.
+The activism of Emma Big Bear Holt (Ho-Chunk) and the Conley sisters (Wyandot) in the early 20th century are connected by the history of Indian removal.
+Earthwork and burial site activists used traditional knowledge, alliance building, family kinship networks, and civic activism.
+The Midwest is a site of Indian removal and earthwork and burial site activism which revises narratives of Indian removal that textually erased the Ho-Chunk, Miami, and Wyandot.
+Earthwork and burial site activism bear the marks of indigenous self-determinative action in the past and present.
+The activists’ history resists narratives of American Indian defeat.
+Rather it supports the idea that American Indian activism can be found even in the most oppressive periods of federal policy.
+Furthermore, their story demonstrates that “Indian Removal,” best known as the coerced relocation of the southeastern tribes to Indian Territory, affected many tribes, with devastating effect.
+Earthwork and burial site activism was self-determinative.
+The story of Indigenous activism at earthworks in the Midwest is not a simple one.
+Rather, this is a tale of continuous reform and activism that extends well into the twenty-first century.
 appendix:
 - name: Data archive
   file: wise-v01/wise-crdh-data.zip